Rithvik50/EmoStream/README.md

 # Emoji Stream

-A concurrent emoji broadcast system built using Kafka, Flask, and Spark in an event-driven architecture.
+This is a concurrent emoji broadcast system built using Kafka, Flask, and Spark in an event-driven architecture.
 This project enables real-time emoji broadcasting, processing, and aggregation.

 ## Project Structure